Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two activities will a Product Owner engage in during a Sprint? (choose two)

 - [ ] Run the Daily Scrum.
-- [ ] Prioritize the Development Team's work on the Sprint Backlog.
+- [ ] Prioritize the Developers work on the Sprint Backlog.
 - [ ] Update management on what is being worked on.
-- [x] Answer questions from the Development Team about items in the current Sprint.
+- [x] Answer questions from the Developers about items in the current Sprint.
 - [x] Work with the stakeholders.

 **[⬆ Back to Top](#table-of-contents)**

-### What are two good ways for the Development Team to make non-functional requirements visible? (choose two)
+### What are two good ways for the Developers to make non-functional requirements visible? (choose two)

 - [ ] Put them on a separate list on the Scrum board, available for all to see.
 - [x] Add them to the Product Backlog and keep the Product Owner posted on the expected effort.
 - [ ] Run the integration and regression tests before the end of the Sprint, and capture the open work for the Sprint Backlog of the next Sprint.
-- [x] Add them to the definition of "Done" so the work is taken care of every Sprint.
+- [x] Add them to the Definition of Done so the work is taken care of every Sprint.

 **[⬆ Back to Top](#table-of-contents)**

-### Which three questions might be answered by Development Team members at the Daily Scrum? (choose three)
+### Which three questions might be answered by Developers at the Daily Scrum? (choose three)

 - [ ] How is the Sprint proceeding?
-- [x] What did I do yesterday that helped the Development Team meet the Sprint Goal?
+- [x] What did I do yesterday that helped the Developers meet the Sprint Goal?
 - [ ] Why were you late?
-- [x] What will I do today to help the Development Team meet the Sprint Goal?
+- [x] What will I do today to help the Developers meet the Sprint Goal?
 - [ ] How many hours did I spend on the project yesterday?
 - [ ] What will I be working on tomorrow?
-- [x] Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
+- [x] Do I see any impediment that prevents me or the Developers from meeting the Sprint Goal?

 **[⬆ Back to Top](#table-of-contents)**